fatihtepekoy/java-design-patterns/src/designpatterns/behavioral/state/readme.txt

  - if you define a state(behaviour) for each station, it will be cleaner code
  - we have a state variable in the Object, we update the state if needed
  - State Pattern Context is the class that has a State reference to one of the concrete implementations of the State.
  - Context forwards the request to the state object for processing.
-Let’s understand this with a simple example.